BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 This security deposit, less any amounts owing to BLL will be refunded to you upon closure of your account.

+> EXAMPLE
-For example, if you wish to establish your Master Sales Agent account with a Nu.
+If you wish to establish your Master Sales Agent account with a Nu.
 100,000 credit limit, then you must secure this credit limit by leaving Nu.100,000 as security deposit with Bhutan Lottery Limited during the term of your agreement.

 You can at any time, remit the Sales Receipts to your sales manager to reduce the balance owing and allow additional sales transactions to take place in your network.

-Referring to above example, If your sales credit limit is  Nu.100,000 and your sales agents have sold Nu.100,000 worth of tickets which you have not remitted to BLL, then you could not sell any additional tickets.

-At this point, you are required to remit some funds to BLL to free up additional sales credit.
-I.e. if you remitted Nu.30,000 to BLL at this point, then the balance owing would be reduced to Nu.70,000/Nu.100,000 and you or your sub-agents can sell another Nu.30,000 until your limit is exhausted.

 This revolving credit scheme allows us, and you, to effectively and accurately manage outstanding balances in real time.

 - **Deposit Receipt Limit**

 ## Managing Sales Credit Limits for your Sub-Agents